📰

 Following Alexander the Great's conquests, the Seleucid Empire established control over northwestern India.
 This period witnessed cultural exchanges between Indian and Hellenistic civilizations.

-265 BC - The Battle of Kalinga
+265 BC - The Battle of Kalinga: Ashoka's Transformation to Buddhism

 Class: India and the Contemporary World - II, Class 10, Chapter 2 (The Nationalist Movement in Indo-China)